kimble4/CrossMgr/helptxt/BHPC-Workflow.md

 The advantages of this approach are:

 - Reduced risk of overlapping with another event's tag schema, so our tags are less likely to cause problems at other events.
-- Individual tags having their own numbers mean that the QuadReg algorithm can process them separately, which should improve the timing accurcy.
+- Individual tags having their own numbers mean that the QuadReg algorithm can process them separately, which should improve the timing accuracy.
-- We can elminate a specific tag from the sign-on sheet while still using the rider's other tags - useful if they leave a spare helmet or fairing near the finish line during the race.
+- We can eliminate a specific tag from the sign-on sheet while still using the rider's other tags - useful if they leave a spare helmet or fairing near the finish line during the race.
 - As the last 4 characters of the EPC string are decimal-encoded, it becomes immediately obvious which rider a tag belongs to when viewed in the sign-on sheet, [Unmatched RFID Tags][Windows] window or CrossMgrImpinj log.
 - Supports up to 10,000 riders, with up to 16 tags each (although CrossMgr and HPVMgr can only support 10 tags per rider).